-(g) Authorizes workers to receive compensable medical treatment from a primary care physician who is not a member of the managed care organization, but who maintains the worker's medical records and with whom the worker has a documented history of treatment, if that primary care physician agrees to refer the worker to the managed care organization for any specialized treatment, including physical therapy, to be furnished by another provider that the worker may require and if that primary care physician agrees to comply with all the rules, terms and conditions regarding services performed by the managed care organization.
-Nothing in this paragraph is intended to limit the worker's right to change primary care physicians prior to the filing of a workers' compensation claim.
-As used in this paragraph, "primary care physician" means a physician who is qualified to be an attending physician referred to in ORS 656.005 $(12)(\dot{b})(\dot{A})$ and who is a family practitioner, a general practitioner or an internal medicine practitioner.
+(g)(A) Authorizes workers to receive compensable medical treatment from a primary care physician or chiropractic physician who is not a member of the managed care organization, but who maintains the worker's medical records and is a physician with whom the worker has a documented history of treatment, if:

+(i) The primary care physician or chiropractic physician agrees to refer the worker to the managed care organization for any specialized treatment, including physical therapy, to be furnished by another provider that the worker may require;

+(ii) The primary care physician or chiropractic physician agrees to comply with all the rules, terms and conditions regarding services performed by the managed care organization; and

+(iii) The treatment is determined to be medically appropriate according to the service utilization review process of the managed care organization.

+(B) Nothing in this paragraph is intended to limit the worker's right to change primary care physicians or chiropractic physicians prior to the filing of a workers' compensation claim.

+(C) A chiropractic physician authorized to provide compensable medical treatment under this paragraph may provide services and authorize temporary disability compensation as provided in ORS 656.005 (12)(b)(B) and 656.245 (2)(b).
+However, the managed care organization may authorize chiropractic physicians to provide medical services and authorize temporary disability payments beyond the periods established in ORS 656.005 (12)(b)(B) and ORS 656.245 (2)(b).

+(D) As used in this paragraph, "primary care physician" means a physician who is qualified to be an attending physician referred to in ORS 656.005 (12)(b)(A) and who is a family practitioner, a general practitioner or an internal medicine practitioner.